Raveline/Rogui/README.md

 computation, etc;
 - A complete UI library: components and features are limited;
 - An entity management system;
+- A multi-backend roguelike engine like [LambdaHack](https://github.com/LambdaHack/LambdaHack); I find LambdaHack to be a bit too complicated for my taste though I admire its flexibility.

 # Main concepts